roramirez/qpanel/README.md

 # Qpanel

-Qpanel is dashboard for Queues in Asterisk
+Qpanel is dashboard for Queues in Asterisk and FreeSWITCH

 ![Demo](samples/animation.gif)

 ## Overview

-Qpanel is a panel for queues on Asterisk, powerful and simple monitor in realtime:
+Qpanel is a panel for queues on Asterisk and FreeSWITCH, powerful and simple monitor in realtime:

 * General resume for calls.
 Abandoned, Incoming, Answer time and Waiting time.
 * Show information on detail by queue.